sf-wdi-15/notes/CONTRIBUTING.md

 ### Contributing

-Before commiting run `cp pre-commit .git/hooks/`
+Before commiting run `cp .pre-commit .git/hooks/pre-commit`, note the lack of a dot.

 Below is an outline of how to add notes to this repository, navigate and develop the folder structure, as well as notes on maintaining the *Topical Index* above.